- What is a Master Trust account and what type of money goes in it?

 Who has access to my Master Trust account?

-Your case manager and members of DCF can see what is in your account.
+The “lead agency” and members of DCF can see what is in your account.
 Your attorney and guardian ad litem if you have one can also see what is in your account if they request to.
-And most importantly, you must be able to see what is in your account if you request to.
+And most importantly, you must be able to see what is in your account.

 How long do I have the Master Trust account?